vic-ma/howtodismantle.github.io/_posts/2024-06-27-Beckhoff-on-my-mind-Part-2-Writing-back-to-Twincat-PLCs.md

   - name: BeckhoffTwincatCalculcator.pbmx
     url: /assets/2024-06-27/BeckhoffTwincatCalculcator.pbmx
 ---
 Welcome to the second part of our Beckhoff TwinCAT series.
 In [Part 1 - Connecting TwinCAT PLCs](/Beckhoff-on-my-mind-Part-1-Connecting-Twincat-PLCs.html), we discussed the basics of connecting TwinCAT and Peakboard.
-In today's article, we move forward one step and talk about writing back to TwinCAT.
-Compared with the relatively tricky router / connection task from the first part, writing back is fairly easy.
+In today's article, we will talk about writing back to TwinCAT.
+Compared to the relatively tricky router / connection task from the first part, writing back is fairly easy.

 ## The TwinCAT program